Body of Malaysian baby found in fridge after he was reported missing

 The matter was realised by the baby's mother Farah Madiha Othman, 28, when she went to fetch him at 7pm.

-The case went viral on Facebook when the father, Mohd Sufi Naeif Mohd Fauzi, 28, uploaded a picture of the toddler and asked the public’s help to locate him.
+The case went viral on Facebook when the father, Mohd Sufi Naeif Mohd Fauzi, 28, uploaded a picture of the baby and asked the public’s help to locate him.